-Following the shock breakdown of their deal with Marvel and Disney, Sony seem keen to steam ahead with another Tom Holland Spider-Man movie – but when should we expect it?
+Following the shock breakdown of Sony’s deal with Marvel and Disney, the big studios have decided to make one last Spider-Man movie together – but when should we expect it?

 What’s going to happen in this hypothetical “Spider-Man 3” (no, not the one with Topher Grace and the jazzy dancing), and will it still be part of the same movie universe?

 Check out everything we know so far below.

 When is Spider-Man 3 coming to cinemas?